soniah/blog/content/posts/2011-09-27-midnight-commandar-mc-notes.md

 tags:
   - midnight commander
 ---
-Midnight Commander (mc) is mostly obvious, but there&#8217;s a few things I regularly forget and have to look up.
+Midnight Commander (mc) is mostly obvious, but there's a few things I regularly forget and have to look up.

 <!--more-->